My Priorities for Cotati

 Local businesses and workers

-The pandemic and resulting economic slowdown have hurt Cotati’s business community, especially our small businesses.
-Restaurants and bars, service businesses like spas and salons, and walk-in retail shops have been devastated.
-These small businesses are the backbone of our economy, and local government must support their resurgence.
-It’s unsafe for restaurants to have indoor seating?
-Make more outdoor space available!
-Need to post signs about changing business conditions?
-Relax sign restrictions!
-We need to restore jobs and encourage growth, safely and sanely.
+The pandemic and resulting economic slowdown hurt Cotati’s business community, especially our small businesses.
+Restaurants and bars, service businesses like spas and salons, and walk-in retail shops were devastated.
+These small businesses are the backbone of our economy, and Cotati supported their resurgence, both as customers—see my pictures—and as a city government: outdoor seating on city land, relaxed sign restrictions, and more.
+We need to continue to expand good jobs and encourage growth, safely and sanely.

 Judith and I stop in for ice cream at El Paso Bakery in downtown Cotati